-The Internet Explorer Administration Kit (IEAK) simplifies the creation, deployment and management of customized Internet Explorer packages.
+The Internet Explorer Administration Kit (IEAK) simplifies the creation, deployment, and management of customized Internet Explorer packages.
 The IEAK can be used to configure the out-of-box Internet Explorer experience or to manage user settings after Internet Explorer deployment.
-Internet content providers can use IEAK to showcase your content by customizing your user’s home page, user’s search providers, or, you can add a Web Slice for a radio station that lists the top-20 songs each day.
+Internet content providers can use IEAK to showcase your content by customizing your user’s home page and search providers, or you can add a Web Slice for a radio station that lists the top 20 songs each day.
 IEAK 10 is available in 24 languages.
 You can use one of these versions to build custom packages in any language that Windows 8 is available in.
 The IEAK provides you with all the tools and documentation you’ll need.

-IT departments and original equipment manufacturers (OEMs) can customize their versions of Internet Explorer 10 – including the home page, Favorites, search provider, Feeds, Accelerators, and Web Slices – by adding Internet Explorer 10 customization setting to the Unattend.xml file that Windows uses for unattended setup.
+IT departments and original equipment manufacturers (OEMs) can customize their versions of Internet Explorer 10 – including the home page, Favorites, search provider, Feeds, Accelerators, and Web Slices – by adding the Internet Explorer 10 customization setting to the Unattend.xml file that Windows uses for unattended setup.

 There are two versions of IEAK that align with different customization needs.
-IT Professionals can use the IEAK to create custom, branded versions of Internet Explorer 10 that can be delivered as standalone packages or with other software or services, without having to install an operating system at the same time.
+IT Pros can use the IEAK to create custom, branded versions of Internet Explorer 10 that can be delivered as standalone packages or with other software or services without having to install an operating system at the same time.
 You can update these custom versions without having to reinstall the browser.
 Corporate administrators or IT departments should use the Internal version of IEAK 10.
 Independent Content Providers (ICPs), and Internet Service Providers (ISPs) can also create customized versions of Internet Explorer 10 to distribute to their customers.
 ICPs and ISPs should use the External version of IEAK10.

-For more information on what IEAK can do for your business, see What IEAK Can Do For You.
+For more info, see What IEAK Can Do For You.
 Also, see the IEAK Information and Downloads page on the Internet Explorer TechCenter to download IEAK 10.

 Windows Server Update Services

-Windows Server Update Services (WSUS) enables IT Professionals to deploy Microsoft product updates to computers in their organization that are running Windows operating systems.
-WSUS allows administrators to deploy Internet Explorer security updates – an important aspect of keeping up with security demands.
-See Windows Server Update Services on TechNet for more information.
+Windows Server Update Services (WSUS) enables you to deploy Microsoft product updates to computers in their organization that are running Windows operating systems.
+WSUS allows you to deploy Internet Explorer security updates – an important aspect of keeping up with security demands.
+See Windows Server Update Services on TechNet for more info.

 System Center Configuration Manager

-System Center 2012 organizes IT assets (for example, networks, server storage, and computers) into a private cloud that is integrated with public cloud services.
-You can manage both public and private services from one application.
+System Center 2012 organizes IT assets (for example, networks, server storage, and computers) into a private cloud that’s integrated with public cloud services.
+You can manage both public and private services from one app.

-Microsoft System Center 2012 Configuration Manager helps you to empower people to use the devices and applications they need to be productive, while maintaining corporate compliance and control.
+Microsoft System Center 2012 Configuration Manager helps you to empower people to use the devices and apps they need to be productive, all while maintaining corporate compliance and control.
 It accomplishes this with a unified infrastructure that gives a single pane of glass to manage physical, virtual, and mobile clients.
-It also provides tools and improvements that make it easier for IT administrators to do their jobs.
+It also provides tools and improvements that make it easier for you to do your job.

-Using System Center 2012 Configuration Manager, IT Pros have greater control over their entire Internet Explorer ecosystem and a single interface from which to manage their Internet Explorer deployment.
+When you use System Center 2012 Configuration Manager, you have greater control over your entire Internet Explorer ecosystem and have a single interface from which to manage your Internet Explorer deployment.

-See Getting Started with System Center Configuration Manager on TechNet for more information.
+See Getting Started with System Center Configuration Manager on TechNet for more info.

 Group Policy

-System administrators can use Group Policy to centrally change and manage computer and user settings for existing Internet Explorer 10 deployments, settings that users cannot change.
-Examples include the ability to disable the SmartScreen Filter, delete browsing history, change policies for security zones, add or delete sites in a security zone, or access the Security tab in the Internet Options dialog box.
+You can use Group Policy to centrally change and manage PC and user settings for existing Internet Explorer 10 deployments, including settings that users can’t change.
+Examples include the ability to disable SmartScreen Filter, delete browsing history, change policies for security zones, add or delete sites in a security zone, or access the Security tab in the Internet Options dialog box.